[Recipe 2] CORN, PEA and QUINOA FRITTERS

 This Roast corn, quinoa and pea salad is an absolute ripper; zingy and zesty and perfect for Spring.
 I’ve based the recipe on one our friends Eileesh and Michael made for us last Summer.
-They cooked their corn on the BBQ, but the weather isn’t quite warm enough for me to lift the BBQ lid yet (or clean the damn thing!), so I’ve roasted my corn in the oven instead.
-Eileesh and Michael’s salad featured roasted red capsicum (bell pepper), which was fantastic; but I’ve swapped it for fresh peas as they looked so pretty at the market AND I reckon corn and peas are the perfect marriage.
-My boys love podding peas too.
+They barbecued their corn, but the weather isn’t quite warm enough for me to lift the BBQ lid yet (or clean the damn thing!), so I’ve roasted my corn in the oven instead.
+Eileesh and Michael’s salad featured roasted red pepper, which was fantastic; but I’ve swapped it for fresh peas as they looked so pretty at the market AND I reckon corn and peas are the perfect marriage.

-Reserve a portion of the salad (undressed) and you can make a batch of fabulous Corn, pea and quinoa fritters.
-My boys adore these, smeared with mashed avocado.
-Spring (and Summer) is most definitely fritter Season in our house.
-We had crab fritters last week, and I’m planning to fritterize some grated vegies this weekend too.
+Reserve a portion of the salad (undressed) and you can make a batch of fabulous Corn, pea and quinoa fritters for dinner the following night.
+My boys adore these, and so do we!
 Ciao for now.

 6 corn cobs, silk and husks removed

 400g (14 oz) fresh podded peas (start with 1 kilo/2¼ lb unpodded)

 3 cups coriander (cilantro), chopped